-Council bosses close to agreeing new teacher pay offer
+Council bosses agree new teacher pay offer

 - Published

-Council bosses are close to agreeing a new pay offer for teachers, with extra cash from the Scottish government.
+Council leaders have agreed on a new pay offer for teachers, with extra cash from the Scottish government.

-BBC Scotland understands that ministers have found around £120m to fund a two-year deal.
+The government says it has found £156m to fund a two-year deal.

-It is expected the offer will typically involve a 6% pay rise in the current year and a further 5.5% in the new financial year, which starts in April.
+The new offer involves a 6% pay rise in the current year and a further 5.5% in the new financial year, which starts in April.

 The largest teaching union, the EIS, has been striking for a 10% rise this year.

-Employers - represented by the local government body Cosla - would present their offer as a 12% rise over two years.
+Employers - represented by the local government body Cosla - have presented their offer as an 11.5% rise over two years.

+The government said it would mean an overall increase of more than £5,000 over two years for the 70% of classroom teachers who are at the top of their main grade pay scale.

 It is not clear if this package would be enough to end the dispute, with a series of further strikes - including some targeting the constituencies of senior ministers - already scheduled.